KaiYan289/MIR-Bench/README.md

 ## &#x1F947; Leaderboard

 Currently, we benchmark 15 cutting-edge LLMs.
-All measures are listed in exact match accuracy.
+All measures are listed in exact match accuracy (0 to 100).

 ### MIR-Core